Manx Collections Limited Data Protection - Privacy Policy

 The exception to this is, if you as a customer live outside the Isle of Man, UK or the EEA and we are sending your personal information back to you, this will be necessary in order to communicate with you and for providing you with our goods and services.
 Our e-mails to you are subject to encryption and any sensitive documentation will be sent via registered mail.

-We will be collecting payment data on behalf of ourselves and other lenders which will then be sent to the credit agencies to update your credit file.
+We will be collecting payment data on behalf of ourselves and lenders we work with which will then be sent to the credit agencies to update your credit file.
 Your credit file will be updated detailing any payment you make under it and/or any default or failure to keep to its terms.

 This and other information about you and those with whom you are linked financially may be used to make credit decisions about you and other members of your household.